Students in Residence

 Cynthia Dretel (cydretel)

-Cynthia Dretel is a PhD musicology student from Somers Point, New Jersey.
+Cynthia Dretel is a MA musicology student from Somers Point, New Jersey.
 She received her BM from Moravian College.
 Her research interests include Polish and Czech folk music, Jewish and Gentile theater and music written in World War II concentration camps and ghettos, and twentieth-century percussion solo and ensemble literature.

 Elizabeth Elmi (egelmi)